 Hydration:

 Since British Shorthairs aren’t big on drinking water, wet food can help supplement their hydration.
-A water fountain might also encourage them to drink more—plus, it’s fun to watch them figure it out.
+A water fountain might also encourage them to drink more, and it’s fun to watch them figure it out.

 Final Thoughts

 Feeding your British Shorthair isn’t rocket science, but it does require a little planning.
-By providing a balanced, high-quality diet, you’ll be setting your cat up for a long, healthy, and happy life.
-Just remember, they’re not fluffy garbage disposals—stick to cat-appropriate foods, and you’ll do just fine.
+A balanced, high-quality diet sets your cat up for a long, healthy, happy life.
+Just remember they’re not fluffy garbage disposals, no matter how convincingly they stare at your dinner plate.
+Stick to cat-appropriate foods and you’ll do just fine.

 Stay tuned for our next post, where we’ll dive into the unique personality traits of British Shorthairs and how to bond with your new furry overlord.
 Spoiler: head-butts and lap time may be involved!